ishordev1/Programming-practices/Docker/All-About-Docker.md

 # IN Short
 - docker images     <-------- to check image
 - docker build -t myapp . <- Docker file to image "myapp" <-- put any name you want to make your image
 - docker run myapp      <--------this run that image
+- docker ps       <-  it show running container
+- docker stop dockerId    <- this stop running container
 - docker rm -f myapp     <---- force remove container
-- - docker rmi -f myapp     <---- force remove that image
+- docker rmi -f myapp     <---- force remove that image

 -------------------------